dominikrys/java-database-party-interface/README.md

 # Java Interface for Party Database (SQL)

+***2nd Year Computer Science Project at the University of Birmingham***

-This is a Java interface for querying, modifying and interacting with a PostgreSQL database which contains information on various parties.
+Java interface for querying, modifying and interacting with a PostgreSQL database which contains information on various parties.